evelyh/search-and-computations/README.md

-# search-and-computations
+# Search and Computations

-Assignments that implement various search algorithms, constraint satisfaction problems, and knowledge representation with uncertainty
+This course is Introduction to AI, inlcuding assignments that cover

+- Search (Uninformed, Heuristic, Game-tree)
+- Constraint satisfaction
+- Representing and reasoning with uncertainty (Bayes Nets)
+- Knowledge representation and reasoning